Driver using SuperTrucker pretrip assistant on a Peterbilt fleet truck

 1. The pretrip images.
 We discussed this.
 I need them to start training the CNN.
 Sooner the better.

-4. Office space in Indiana with shop access for the two-week on-site phase.
+4. Office space in Indiana with shop access for the two-week bench-build phase before I get on a truck.

 5. A non-binding Letter of Intent for the 5,000 trucks.
 Does two jobs — it's the signal that this rolls out to the full fleet when MVP ships, and if Plan A (APL funding) isn't a fit, the LOI is what I take out to raise seed capital elsewhere.
 Non-committal either way.